let1ci4b/let1ci4b/README.md

 <br> <br>

 ## 🤔 About me:
 Whats up?!
-My name is Letícia, I'm 18 years old and I live in Santa Catarina.
+My name is Letícia, I'm 19 years old and I live in Santa Catarina.
 Also, I have technical course in Systems Development and in Back-End Development from SENAI and, currently, I’m an undergraduate student of Information Systems at UNISUL and an IT technician at UFSC.
 I'm focused on innovation, knowledge and excellence and I really enjoy finding innovative solutions to problems!

-I'm also interested in developing databases, softwares and applications and exploring as many areas as I can (as data science and cibercurity)...
+I'm also interested in developing databases, softwares and applications and exploring as many areas as I can (as data science and cibersecurity)...

 ## 🚀 Skills: